MY SITE

 Publications

-• Shum, Maggie.
-2021.
+• Shum, M. 2021.
 “When Voting Turnout Becomes Contentious Repertoire: How Anti-ELAB Protest Overtook the District Council Election in Hong Kong 2019.”
 Japanese Journal of Political Science 22(4): 248–67.

 • Shiraef, M.A., Hirst, C., Weiss, M.A. et al. 2021.
 "COVID Border Accountability Project, a hand-coded global database of border closures introduced during 2020."
 Scientific Data 8 (253): 1-11.